soliblue/Reddit-Politics/README.md

 1. In order to run the code you need to download the Reddit data first.
 The data can be downloaded from: https://files.pushshift.io/reddit/
 2. The path for the downloaded data should then be updated in all notebooks.
-3. The files are folders need to run in the correct order.
-01 before 02 etc.
+3. The files and folders need to run in the correct order: 01 before 02 etc.

 ### Required Libraries
 * numpy